Biography

 London, England

-Morgan was brought back here in 1672 to answer for the sack of Panama, before being knighted and sent back to govern Jamaica.
+Capital where Morgan was brought in 1672 after the sack of Panama.
+Instead of a trial, he was celebrated, knighted by Charles II, then sent back to govern Jamaica.

 See also